mintster/nixmash-spring/README.md

 ##Installation##

 Run the setup.sql script in the /install directory to populate the database.
 Update Datasource connection properties in /resources/application.properties file.
 Build with gradle and run with gradle :bootRun.

+##References##

+Version 0.0.1 of the app was based on Chapter #7 of Pro Spring, Fourth Edition from Apress, "Using Hibernate."
+(An excellent book, btw.)
+Here is [the book's listing on Apress](http://goo.gl/q2w50H).
+For fellow Safari users, here is the online version of it [on Safari](http://goo.gl/TD6nuO).